-The column densities of all constituents are saved and printed at the end of the calculation if the print column density command is entered.
-Column densities within excited states are also saved.
+The column densities of all constituents are saved and printed at the end of the calculation.
+Column densities within many excited states are also printed.
 In the column density printout the excited states are identified with a '', while the table that accompanies the description of the cdColm command, see Table 1 on page 419 above, identifies the various labels.